Kong/docs.konghq.com/app/deck/faqs.md

 Of course, decK is designed to be compatible with open-source and enterprise versions of Kong.

-### I use Cassandra as a data-store for Kong, can I use decK?
+### I use Cassandra as a data store for Kong, can I use decK?

 You can use decK with Kong backed by Cassandra.
-However, if you observe errors during a sync process, you will have to tweak decK's setting and take care of a few things: decK heavily parallelizes its operations, which can induce a lot of load onto your Cassandra cluster.
+However, if you observe errors during a sync process, you will have to tweak decK's setting and take care of a few things. decK heavily parallelizes its operations, which can induce a lot of load onto your Cassandra cluster.
 You should consider:
-- decK is read intensive for most parts, meaning it will make perform read-intensive queries on your Cassandra cluster, make sure you tune your Cassandra cluster accordingly.
+- decK is read-intensive for most parts, meaning it will make perform read-intensive queries on your Cassandra cluster, so make sure you tune your Cassandra cluster accordingly.
-- decK talks the same Kong node, which talks to the same Cassandra node in your cluster.
+- decK talks to the same Kong node which talks to the same Cassandra node in your cluster.
-- Using `--parallelism 1` flag to ensure that there is only request being processed at a time.
+- Using the `--parallelism 1` flag to ensure that there is only request being processed at a time.
 This will slow down sync process and should be used as a last resort.